 Niagara County DA warns of 'hardline' in cases involving high-speed chases

 Mar.
-8—LOCKPORT — With local law enforcement sounding an alarm about a significant increase in high-speed chases, Niagara County's top prosecutor says his office will be taking a "hardline approach" with drivers who flee from police.
+8—With local law enforcement sounding an alarm about a significant increase in high-speed chases, Niagara County's top prosecutor says his office will be taking a "hardline approach" with drivers who flee from police.

 District Attorney Brian Seaman said that approach was on display last week in Lockport City Court.
 A Town of Royalton man, Antonio A. Amarena, pleaded guilty to the A misdemeanor charge of third-degree unlawfully fleeing a police officer in a motor vehicle in connection with a Nov.
 8 high-speed chase in the city.

-Seaman said the penal law charge was the highest possible count that Amarena could have faced and could lead to a possible maximum sentence of up to a year in jail.
+Seaman said the penal law charge was the highest possible count that Amarena could have faced and could lead to a possible maximum sentence of a year in jail.

 "Unlawfully fleeing a police officer is often the highest charge we have (in high-speed chases)," Seaman said.
 "And we're going to be taking a hard stance on that charge.
 We'll be endeavoring to convict defendants on this highest charge."